theantichris/Simple-Plugin-Framework/README.md

 The $postTypes argument can either be a single string or an array of strings if you want to tie the meta box to multiple post types.

-The view file should contain the HTML for the input field and label for the custom field.
-An any special information it needs to display.
+    $metaBox = new MetaBox('My MetaBox', $postTypes, $viewFiles, $viewData);

-    $metaBox = new MetaBox('My MetaBox', $metaBoxView, $postTypes);
+The class automatically handles saving the custom fields to the WordPress database when the post is updated.

 #### Setters

-Setters are available for the context, priority, and optional arguments properties.
+Setters are available for the context and priority properties.

 ##### setContext()